tari-project/tari/RFC/src/RFC-0120_Consensus.md

 The version MUST confirm to the following:

-* Must be transmitted as a u16.
+* It is represented as an unsigned 16-bit integer.
-* Current version is 1.
+* Version numbers should be incremented whenever there is a change in the blockchain schema starting from 1.

 #### Height

-This is the counter how much blocks has passed since the genesis block.
+A counter indicating how much blocks have passed since the genesis block (inclusive).

 The height MUST confirm to the following:

-* Must be transmitted as a u64.
+* Represented as an unsigned 64-bit integer.
-* The height must increase be exactly 1 above the previous block.
+* The height MUST be exactly 1 more than the block referenced in the `prev_hash` block header field.
-* Must start at 1 which is the genesis block.
+* The genesis block MUST have a height of 1.

 #### Prev_hash